flutter/website/src/ui/layout/index.md

 }
 ```

-By default a non-Material app doesn't include an `AppBar`, title,
+By default, a non-Material app doesn't include an `AppBar`, title,
 or background color.
 If you want these features in a non-Material app,
 you have to build them yourself.
 This app changes the background
 color to white and the text to dark grey to mimic a Material app.